 - To strengthen principal leadership that prioritises literacy and numeracy improvements and teacher professional learning

-- To set whole school literacy and numeracy goals and strategies within School Strategic and Annual Plans
+- To set whole school literacy and numeracy goals and strategies within School Improvement Plans

 - To strengthen teacher capacity to deliver quality literacy and numeracy practices